 Ahead of ANZAC Day, we kicked off with the Gold Coast Suns, who once again joined forces with RSL Queensland for the annual ANZAC Round clash, donning commemorative guernseys in front of a crowd of close to 10,000 fans.
-The guernsey design featured poppies - a symbol of commemoration to honour those who have fallen - against a rising before kick-off.
+The guernsey design featured poppies - a symbol of commemoration to honour those who have fallen - against a rising sun signifying the Dawn Services synonymous with ANZAC Day.
 Following the game, Suns players' match-worn guernseys were auctioned, with all profits going directly to the ANZAC Appeal.

-A more than 22,000-strong crowd turned out to watch another proud partner, the Dolphins, sport their own commemorative jerseys for the NRL's ANZAC Round.
-They were welcomed to the match by members of RSL Queensland's Brisbane North District, who formed a guard of honour for
+A more than 22,000-strong crowd turned out to watch another proud partner, the Dolphins, sport their own commemorative jerseys for the NRL'S ANZAC Round.
+They were welcomed to the match by members of RSL Queensland's Brisbane North District, who formed a guard of honour for players to run through, while MAJGEN Day recited the Ode before kick-off.